Consultancy Support for Marine Insurers and Vessel Owners

 The dynamic risk assessment of firefighting and explosives ordnance operations.

-Chartered Safety Practitioner, Fire Engineer and Scientist, HSE competent safety specialist with Science Council Registration and Expert witness.
+Marine Engineer, Chartered Safety Practitioner, Fire Engineer and Scientist, HSE competent safety specialist with Science Council Registration.
 Specialising in Marine, Engineering and Scientific Sectors with remote virtual support available.

 Chartered HSE Competent H&S Advisor